HomeSite Map

 Immediately after the recording session was over, producer George Martin and engineers Norman Smith and Ken Scott prepared mono and stereo mixes of both songs recorded that day to ship the next day via air freight to Capitol Records in Los Angeles.
 The mono mix was created with the bass and drums a little higher in the mix.
 Exactly five weeks later, the song was available in US stores on the Capitol album "Beatles VI."

-The Beatles returned to the song in the recording studio one more time on January 24th, 1969, but that was in the form of a ragged impromptu jam that they performed at Apple Studios while recording what became the "Let It Be" album.
+The Beatles returned to the song in the recording studio one more time on January 24th, 1969, but that was in the form of a ragged impromptu jam that they performed in their basement Apple Studios while recording what became the "Let It Be" album.

 Song Structure and Style

-The Beatles don't stray too far from the original Larry Williams rendition of the song while compensating for the saxophone and piano dominated arrangement with guitars and subtle organ/electric keyboard work.
+The Beatles don't stray too far from the Larry Williams original rendition of the song while compensating for the sax and piano dominated arrangement with guitars and subtle organ/electric keyboard work.
 The song basically consists only of verses with one instrumental/solo section thrown in, which amounts to a 'verse/ verse/ solo/ verse' structure (or aaba).

 The song starts out, however, with a four measure introduction which alters from accented band-fills and catchy guitar leads, ending with an introductory drum fill from Ringo.
 The first 20-measure verse then begins, which features a single-tracked lead vocal from John and double-tracked guitar fills from George.
 These guitar phrases compensate for the deep-voiced vocal phrase "he's a bad boy" that The Beatles wisely omit from their version.
 Many fans have wondered why the song's title is never heard in the song, and this is the reason why.